 The Gradient tool creates a gradual blend between multiple colors.
 You can choose from preset gradient fills or create your own.

-The Gradient tool cannot be used with bitmap or indexed-color images.
+You cannot use the Gradient tool with bitmap or indexed-color images.

 Click the triangle next to the sample to pick a preset gradient fill.